apetenchea/cdroot/source/_posts/first-aid-kit-for-upgrading-debian.md

     ```bash
     ip addr show
     ```
 2. If all interfaces are _DOWN_, pick the one you want to bring back up.
-Common names for wired collections start with `eth` or `enp`.
+Common names for wired connections start with `eth` or `enp`.
-    For wireless, they should start with `wl`.
-I find ethernet interfaces easier to set up in such situations, but make sure first that your ethernet cable is plugged in.
+    For wireless, they start with `wl`.
+I find ethernet easier to set up in such situations, but for that make sure your ethernet cable is plugged in.
+Replace `<interface>` with the name of the chosen network interface.
     ```bash
      sudo ip link set <interface> up
     ```
-3. Configure the network interface
+3. Configure the network interface.
     ```bash
     sudo dhclient <interface>
     ```